NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_attributes.md

 This Attribute Set provides dozens of combat-related attributes used by the framework, including **Vitals**, **Damage**, **Defense**, **Block**, **Evade**, **Poise**, **Stagger**, and other combat systems.

 Make sure to add this Attribute Set to the Ability System Component assigned to your Character or Player State.
+You can use [**Ninja G.A.S.**](gas_overview.md) to register and initialize attribute sets.

 ## Attribute Operations